bartr/autogitops/README.md

 - AutoGitOps applied the template and updated the yaml in the GitOps repo
 - If this were a real repo
   - `add` `commit` and `push` the changes to git
-  - `GitOps` will automatically deploy the changes to each cluster
+  - `GitOps` will automatically pull the changes to each cluster

 ```text